 These approaches are, in many cases, all well and good.

-However, through new research studies we are increasingly learning that those who maintain a sensible life-work balance combined with taking smarter, strategic actions in the workplace are more creative and productive than those working hard for long hours.
-Mental health issues in the workplace – whether directly job related or not – are gradually being identified and talked about more, and organisations are becoming more aware of the effect that has on productivity, and bottom-line profits.
+However, through new research studies, we are increasingly learning that those who maintain a sensible life-work balance combined with taking smarter, strategic actions in the workplace are more creative and productive than those working hard for long hours.
+Mental health issues in the workplace – whether directly job-related or not – are gradually being identified and talked about more.
+Organisations are becoming more aware of the positive impact a good working life has on productivity, and bottom-line profits.

 Positively, more employers are now taking better steps to support their workforce.

-In my work with employers large and small, across a range of sectors, I’ve come across many people who, whilst recognising the need to attend to their teams’ mental fitness (and often, their own) don’t always have the knowledge, skills and tools to take the right steps, nor do they have a consistently supportive working environment.
+In my work with employers large and small, across a range of sectors, I’ve come across many people who, whilst recognising the need to attend to their teams’ mental fitness (and often, their own) don’t always have the knowledge, skills and tools to take the right steps.
+Nor do they have a consistently supportive working environment or wellbeing programmes.

-I’d like to share with you some of my insights into mental health in the workplace, and why taking care of your employees’ (and your own) mental health is not only the right thing to do as a responsible employer, but it is now proven to actually create longer term growth in productivity and profit.
+I’d like to share with you some of my insights into mental health in the workplace (corporate wellness), and why taking care of your employees’ (and your own) mental health.
+Discussing why it is not only the right thing to do as a responsible employer, but it is now proven to actually create long term growth in productivity and profit.
 Everyone can win if it is treated as an investment and not as a cost or ‘employee wellbeing tick box’ exercise.

 What do we mean when we talk about mental health?